 Is Licorice Root Safe During Pregnancy?

 According to the University of Maryland Medical Center, pregnant women must avoid the consumption of licorice.
-While this root offers multiple medicinal benefits, it also contains glycyrrhizin that can cause health problems like headaches, fatigue, high blood pressure, water retention, edema, and even heart attack!
+While this root offers multiple medicinal benefits, it also contains glycyrrhiziniXA compound found in the roots of the liquorice plant that impart it a characteristic sweet flavor. that can cause health problems like headaches, fatigue, high blood pressure, water retention, edema, and even heart attack!

 Side Effects Of Licorice Consumption During Pregnancy

-Recent studies reveal the side effects associated with licorice root and pregnancy can lead to the following health complications:
+Recent studies reveal the health risks and contraindications associated with licorice root and pregnancy can lead to the following health complications:

 - A high dose of licorice extract during pregnancy may cause a miscarriage or a preterm delivery.
-(3) A study in the American Journal of Epidemiology links high licorice consumption to a shorter gestation period.
-Licorice can double the risk of premature birth!
-(4)
+A study in the American Journal of Epidemiology links high licorice consumption to a shorter gestation period.
+Licorice can double the risk of premature birth (4).

 - Experts from Edinburgh and Helsinki universities state that the consumption of licorice root during pregnancy can impair the placenta.
-The compound glycyrrhizin could allow the mother’s glucocorticoids or stress hormones to reach the baby and adversely affect the fetal brain development.
+The compound glycyrrhizin could allow the mother’s glucocorticoids or stress hormones, such as cortisol, to reach the baby and adversely affect the fetal brain development..
 Hence, it can lower the intelligence levels and increase the behavioral problems in the child (5).